 If Catalyst is built without Python support, all pipelines will need to be hard-coded in C++.
 Even in cases when Catalyst is built with Python, simulation code developers may wish to create hard-coded C++ pipelines for their users.
-The main reason for this is for a simplified interface for the simulation user.
-They don't need to use ParaView to create any Catalyst pipelines and may not even need to use ParaView for post-processing any in situ extracts.
+The main reason for this approach is to create a simplified interface for the simulation user.
+The user does not have to use ParaView to create any Catalyst pipelines and may not even need to use ParaView for post-processing in situ extracts.
 In this section, we go through three different ways to do this.
 The first is directly creating VTK pipelines.
-The second is creating VTK pipelines through ParaView's C++ server-manager interface.
+The second is creating VTK pipelines through ParaView's C++ servermanager interface.
 The third is creating VTK pipelines through ParaView wrapped Python scripts.
 In the table below we list the main advantages and disadvantages of each.

-Pipeline Advantages Disadvantages VTK C++ Good documentation, not dependent on Python, many Complex to create output images in parallel, changes examples require recompilation ParaView C++ Automatically sets up compositing and render passes easily, not dependent on Python Sparse documentation, few examples, changes require recompilation ParaView Python Can be modified without requiring recompilation, can use existing scripts created in GUI and/or using ParaView's trace functionality Requires linking with Python
+Pipeline Advantages Disadvantages VTK C++ Good documentation, not dependent on Python, many examples Complex to create output images in parallel, changes require recompilation ParaView C++ Automatically sets up compositing and render passes easily, not dependent on Python Sparse documentation, few examples, changes require recompilation ParaView Python Can be modified without requiring recompilation, can use existing scripts created in GUI and/or using ParaView's trace functionality Requires linking with Python